shsiung/al-folio/_projects/proj_battlebot.markdown

 ---

 I was a member of the 2012-2013 HMC BattleBot Team, which goal is to build and compete in the 2013 RoboGames.
-We created a battlebot named Robespierre, which tje team designed and machined the entire robot ourselves.
+We created a battlebot named Robespierre, which the team designed and machined;. the entire robot ourselves.

 - - -